xbeat/Machine-Learning/README.md

 Gradient descent forms the foundation of optimization in deep learning, acting as an iterative algorithm that minimizes the loss function by updating parameters in the opposite direction of the gradient.
 The process repeats until convergence or a specified number of iterations.

+## Basic Crisis Response Steps for Continuous ML Systems

+Stop Training Implementation

+A robust MLOps pipeline requires immediate training suspension capabilities when anomalies are detected.
+This implementation demonstrates an automated training halt mechanism using Python's multiprocessing and signal handling, ensuring graceful stoppage of ongoing ML processes.

 ## Pros and Cons of Gradient Boosting in Python

 Introduction to Gradient Boosting